-I once received an email from an aunt which was written in ALL CAPS.
-I replied to her email and asked why she was SHOUTING!?
+I once received an email from an aunt written in ALL CAPS.
+Replying to her email, I asked her why she was SHOUTING!?

 Earth Day 2017 is just about upon us rolling in on Saturday April, 22nd.
 Truth be told, I’m a mighty big fan of this big, blue marble we call home.
 I love the trees and critters too.

 So with Earth Day approaching, I have to ask: are you just into making a buck with your business – or are you looking to make a difference too?

 If you’ve never worked with a designer before, you likely have questions.
 The truth is, many folks are unfamiliar with the actual design process – what to expect and how it unfolds.

 They may not be aware of their responsibility when working with a creative professional.

 If that’s the case, you’ll likely find the following information quite useful.
 The list below covers some very common frequently asked questions.

 Email etiquette very often goes out the window in our informal world.
 And with email as a primary mode for professional business communications, you should pay a bit more attention to some important details.